Virginia Museum of Fine Arts, Richmond - Things to Do at Virginia Museum of Fine Arts

 Hollywood Cemetery

 One of America's most beautiful historic cemeteries, where presidents Monroe and Tyler are buried.
-Sounds morbid, but it's actually quite peaceful and the views over the James River are lovely.
+Sounds morbid, but it's quite peaceful and the views over the James River are lovely.

 Science Museum of Virginia

-Housed in a striking old train station, it's particularly good if you're traveling with kids.
+Housed in a striking old train station, it's good if you're traveling with kids.
 The IMAX dome theater is worth experiencing even if science museums aren't usually your thing.

 Tips & Advice

-The museum café is actually quite good and reasonably priced, making it a decent lunch option rather than just a necessity
+The museum café is quite good and reasonably priced, making it a decent lunch option rather than just a necessity

-Free guided tours happen several times daily and are genuinely informative - the docents tend to share stories you won't get from just reading the wall labels
+Free guided tours happen several times daily and are informative - the docents tend to share stories you won't get from just reading the wall labels

 If you're interested in a particular collection, check if there are any curator talks scheduled during your visit - they offer insights you simply can't get elsewhere